nbcsteveb/nbc-wp-docker/README.md

 # Troubleshooting

+- If you just spun up the server and are getting "NO RESPONSE" error or blank page, then wait a minute and try again, docker is still spinning up.

-If you get a "database failed to connect" error, you have to wait for MariaDB to finish starting.
+- If you get a "database failed to connect" error, you have to wait for MariaDB to finish starting.
   You can check the status by doing `make ARGS=db logs`.

   If you see `mysqld: ready for connections` then you can refresh and the page should work.

+  If you still have problems, do a `make down; make up` and try again.

 # Makefile Commands